Name: Robert

 father's death.
 Best guess is that Robert Jr. planned to expand holdings in

 that area, and maybe settle there?
-But within a short time thereafter a
+But within a short time thereafter a decision

-seat, and that may have put a damper on Robert's plans for the area?
+that may have put a damper on Robert's plans for the area?

 MILITARY RECORD: